Victory Malt

 Body: Improves body and head retention.

 Use: The malt has no diastatic power so you can use it as a steeping grain.
 Because of the flavor it imparts, Nut brown ales are a good candidate for this malt.
 I think it would be a good addition to dark beers, especially a porter.
-If you wanted to make an American Brown Ale and stay on theme, Victory Malt would be a good addition.
+If you wanted to make an American Brown Ale and stay on theme, Victory malt would be a good addition.
 Probably no more than 20% of your grain bill.

 I used this recently in the ESB I brewed.
 I think of this malt as an American substitute for Biscuit Malt produced in the UK.